Author Stephen King Trolls Steve King: ‘I’m Tired Of Being Confused With This Racist Dumbbell’

 — The Hill (@thehill) November 4, 2018

 While Steve King was leading his opponent J.D.
 Scholten handsomely a few weeks ago, his latest remarks and endorsement for a Toronto mayoral candidate who had previously recited the 14-word manifesto used by neo-Nazis has seen his lead being cut to a single point.
-Since the results of the poll became public, Scholten has received donations amounting to $641,000, a figure which many believe will help him oust Steve King from U.S. Congress.
+Since the results of the poll became public, Scholten has received donations amounting to $641,000, a figure which many believe will help him oust Steve King from Congress.

-Meanwhile, a number of King’s sponsors also dropped out after his inflammatory remarks, with at least three large agricultural companies that supported the Iowa congressman — Land O’Lakes, Purina and Smithfield — recanting their financial contribution to his campaign.
-AT&T also announced subsequently that it will no longer continue to support him.
+Meanwhile, a number of King’s sponsors also dropped out after his inflammatory remarks, with at least three large agricultural companies that supported the Iowa congressman — Land O’Lakes, Purina, and Smithfield — retracting their financial contribution to his campaign.
+AT&T also announced that it will no longer continue to support him.
 Even publications which previously supported King from his deeply-red rural Iowa communities are now distancing themselves from him.

 With just two days to go before the midterms, the race for the Congress is heating up, and Stephen King’s timely reminder might go a long way in upsetting his namesake.